aquietlife/zora/README.md

 # Open Training

-- On Heap, show specs of machine it was trained on
+- Trained on Heap (show specs of machine it was trained on)

 # How to Use